 File→Options→

-Ease of Access→
+Accessibility→

 Feedback options→

 Provide feedback with sound.

-You are also able to choose between two different Sound Schemes.
+You are also able to choose between two different Sound Schemes

 Dark Gray and Black

 The Dark Gray and Black themes provide high contrast between different screen elements.
 It has been suggested that these themes would be particularly useful for users with impaired vision.